QuantEcon/lecture-source-py/source/rst/arma.rst

 * ``θ`` holds the vector of parameters :math:`(\theta_1, \theta_2,..., \theta_q)`

-The parameter ``σ`` is always a scalar, the standard deviation of the white noise
+The parameter ``σ`` is always a scalar, the standard deviation of the white noise.

 We also permit ``ϕ`` and ``θ`` to be scalars, in which case the model will be interpreted as